O5Hertz/DRRR-BOT/README.md

 Users should be aware that this functionality depends on external services and may not always be available or consistent.

 #### DRRR Chat Room Interaction
-**IMPORTANT**: The bot interacts with the DRRR chat room through web scraping techniques, not an official API.
+The bot interacts with the DRRR chat room through web scraping techniques, not an official API.
 This approach:
 - May be affected by changes to the DRRR website structure
-- Could potentially violate the terms of service of the DRRR chat room
+- May not comply with the terms of service of the DRRR chat room
 - May experience connectivity issues or blocking by the DRRR server
 - Requires maintaining session cookies and mimicking browser behavior

-Users should be aware of these limitations and potential risks when using this bot.
+Users should be aware of these limitations and potential issues when using this bot.

 #### Music System (DEPRECATED)
-**IMPORTANT**: The music playback system is currently non-functional and has been deprecated.
+The music playback system is currently non-functional and has been deprecated.
 The following features are not working:
 - Playlist Management
 - Multiple Music Sources
 - Text-to-Speech